Grant-Allan/cop4331-group2/Artifacts/architecture.md

 # Data Design

+Internally, we will need to maintain data pertaining to the Player such as health, score, name, volume and et cetera.
+These data values will be local variables that we can store and modify as needed.
+These data values will belong to Unity GameObjects and will be handled by scripts when the game is running.
 No data will be saved when the product game is closed.
-All local variables like Player health, score, name, volume and et cetera will be handled by our scripts will the product game is running.
-Data design does not apply to our project.
+We do not need to consider our database in our project.

 # Business Rules